 Receiving a VAT number

 If you set up a business in the Netherlands, you must have it registered with the Dutch Commercial Register of the Dutch Chamber of Commerce (KVK).
 If you do so, the KVK will immediately issue you a VAT number, as long as you provide all the relevant information required for the Dutch Tax and Customs Administration.
 The Dutch Tax and Customs Administration will confirm this number in writing.
 If you have registered without providing all relevant details, The Dutch Tax and Customs Administration will first assess if you are an entrepreneur for VAT purposes.
 They will then usually send you your VAT number within 5 working days.

 If your company is established abroad, but provides services in the Netherlands or supplies goods to Dutch-based companies, you need to register directly with the Dutch Tax and Customs Administration to receive your VAT number.

 VAT number format

-A VAT number has 14 characters, consisting of the NL country code, followed by either the Legal Entities and Partnerships Information Number (RSIN), or your Citizen Service Number (BSN) and supplemented with a code comprising three characters between B01 and B99.
+A VAT number has 14 characters, consisting of the NL country code, followed by either the Legal Entities and Partnerships Information Number (RSIN), or your Citizen Service Number (BSN) and supplemented with a code comprising three characters between B01 and B99 (for example NL 123456789B01).
 Your invoices must clearly display your VAT number.
 The Dutch Tax and Customs Administration states your VAT number on any letters and forms they send to you.